quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 because they cause the server to create connection state.
-Even when mitigating this load with Retry Packets, the act of validating an Initial Token and sending a Retry Packet is more expensive than the response to a non-Initial packet with an unknown Connection ID: simply dropping it.
+Even when mitigating this load with Retry Packets, the act of validating an Initial Token and sending a Retry Packet is more expensive than the response to a non-Initial packet with an unknown Connection ID: simply dropping it and/or sending a Stateless Reset.

 Nevertheless, a Retry Service in Active Mode might desire to shield servers from non-Initial packets that do not correspond to a previously admitted Initial Packet.
 This has a number of considerations.

-* If a Retry Service maintains no per-flow state whatsoever, it cannot distinguish between valid and invalid packets and MUST forward all non-Initial Packets to the server.
+* If a Retry Service maintains no per-flow state whatsoever, it cannot distinguish between valid and invalid non_Initial packets and MUST forward all non-Initial Packets to the server.

 * For QUIC versions the Retry Service does not support and are present on the Allow-List (or absent from the Deny-List), the Retry Service cannot distinguish